-It is projected that to manage and achieve the full range of interventions, within this annual Food Law Intervention Programme, would take 3.7 FTE Authorised Officers working on food related matters alone.
-At the time of creating this plan there is a shortfall of 0.5 FTE for food related matters.
+It is projected that to manage and achieve the full range of food law interventions, within this annual plan, would take 3.7 FTE Authorised Officers working on food related matters alone.
+At the time of creating this plan there is a shortfall of 0.8 FTE for food related matters.

-Due to the recent changes in the way the Food Service carries out their Official Controls at all food establishments, the time required to fulfil these requirements will need to be reviewed at the end of this year (year 1).
-A time measurement exercise will be carried out to provide a more accurate estimate of staffing resource needed in year 2.
-It is predicted that this will increase.
+Due to the recent changes in the way the Food Service carries out their Official Controls at all food establishments, the time required to fulfil these requirements will need to be reviewed at the end of each year.
+A time measurement exercise is being carried out at present, coordinated by FSS, to provide a more accurate estimate of staffing resource needed.
+It is predicted that the required FTE for food activities will increase.